XO (song): Critical reception

 Many critics considered "XO" to be a highlight on the album.
-Drowned in Sound's Robert Leedham opined in his review of the album, "Most glorious of all is 'XO', a supermassive, dumbstruck ode to being in love and caring about fuck all else.
+Drowned in Sounds Robert Leedham opined in his review of the album, "Most glorious of all is 'XO', a supermassive, dumbstruck ode to being in love and caring about fuck all else.
 It's the one album track that's linear enough to withstand a drunken singalong."
 Lavanya Ramanthatan of The Washington Post described the song as a "swelling anthem" and one of the highlights of Beyoncé.
 Caitlin White from the website The 405, hailed "XO" as "the album's crowning track... [it] feels like even more of a triumph".
 Philip Cosores from Paste magazine noted that the song, along with several others in the closing portion of the album, was "probably the best of her career".
 Jordan Sargent from Complex magazine described "XO" as the "purest love song" on Beyoncé.
 However, a more mixed review came from Claire Lobenfeld of the same publication who felt that it was the only skippable track of the album due to its "mawkish" feel.
 Similarly, Chris Kelly of Fact magazine wrote that the song "reeks of Ryan Tedder's paint-by-number hitmaking".

 Recognition and accolades

 Under the Radars Ryan E.C.
 Hamm argued that "XO" made "a strong case" for being included as song of the year on several year-end lists; however he noted that this was not possible as the lists had already been compiled and published when the song was released.
 However, Rob Sheffield of Rolling Stone placed "XO" at number 8 in his year-end list of the 25 best songs of 2013.
 The song was further ranked at number 72 in the annual Pazz and Jop mass critics poll of the year's best in music.
-In 2014, Vulture's writer Jody Rosen listed the song at number 52 on his list of "The 150 Greatest Schlock Songs Ever" calling it "an instant classic": "The grand, sparkly production screams 2013; the theme — how love bears out to the edge of doom and all that — is timeless."
+In 2014, Vultures writer Jody Rosen listed the song at number 52 on his list of "The 150 Greatest Schlock Songs Ever" calling it "an instant classic": "The grand, sparkly production screams 2013; the theme — how love bears out to the edge of doom and all that — is timeless."
 The same year, he further included the song in his list of the best songs by Beyoncé published in The New York Times.
 In 2019, Pitchfork listed XO at number 182 on their greatest songs of the decade (2010s) list.
 "XO" is nominated in the category for Best Song at the 2014 World Music Awards.

 Usage in media

 Toyota featured the song, along with Beyoncé, in their 2014 commercial as part of the "Get Going" campaign.

 In 2018, Louis Vuitton featured the song in the company's first fragrance film starring Emma Stone.

-In 2023, the TV series The Summer I Turned Pretty featured the song in the eighth episode of its secnd season, during Isobel Conklin and Jeremiah Fisher’s kiss.
+The TV series The Summer I Turned Pretty, featured the song in the eighth episode of its second season, during Isabel “Belly” Conklin and Jeremiah Fisher’s kiss.